GeekInTheNorth/GeekInTheNorth.github.io/_posts/2023-10-08-adding-cors-to-stott-security-add-on.md

 ## In Beta

 I'm classing version 2.0.0 of this Add-on as being in beta until one or more CMS websites are live and consuming the CORS configuration and any raised issues are either prioritised or fixed.
-If you'd like to use the 2.0.0 beta version, do feel free to go ahead and install it into your Optimizely CMS 12 website and join the [discussion](https://github.com/GeekInTheNorth/Stott.Security.Optimizely/discussions/143) page on the [GitHub Repository](https://github.com/GeekInTheNorth/Stott.Security.Optimizely/discussions/143).
+If you'd like to use the 2.0.0 beta version, then do feel free to go ahead and install it into your Optimizely CMS 12 website and join the [discussion](https://github.com/GeekInTheNorth/Stott.Security.Optimizely/discussions/143) page on the [GitHub Repository](https://github.com/GeekInTheNorth/Stott.Security.Optimizely/discussions/143).